Discovery Bottles Kids Can Make to Explore Sounds

 Explore sounds with an easy to make discovery bottle.

-Shake it some more just for fun!
+Shake the bottle some more just for fun!

 Use these discovery bottles as instruments; to recognize and name colors, and to support scientific and sensory learning.
-How many ways can you use the discovery bottle?
+You'll be engaging kids fine motor and sensory skills with this fun activity.

 More fun with recycled water bottles!